Companies today are particularly observant of the way applicants use action verbs for resume.

 If your resume contains any of the phrases in bold, you could inadvertently be destroying your chances of getting shortlisted for an interview.
 Using weak words like the examples here, you can come off as unskilled, inexperienced, and not really interested in chasing after the job.
 What you need to do is replace your weak phrases with action verbs and resume power words.

 Action verbs and resume power words, as their names suggest, are words that express active action and power.
-In the context of your resume, they help clarify your skills, experiences, and accomplishments, and ultimately make your resume sound more confident.
-Examples of good action verbs for resume include:
+In the context of your resume, they help clarify your skills, experiences, and accomplishments and ultimately make your resume sound more confident.
+Examples of good action verbs for resumes include:

 Why use action verbs and power words in your resume?